hackbrightacademy/sql_lesson/PART3-WEB.md

 Here are your tasks:

 1. On the get\_student handler, display a user's grades for all of their projects they've completed.
-# Jinja documentation
+[Here are the Jinja2 docs if you need them.](http://jinja.pocoo.org/docs/dev/#jinja2-documentation)
 2. On the same page, when you click on a project name, it brings you to a page listing all students and their grades for that particular project.
 You will need a new handler for this page.
 3. From _that_ page, when clicking on a student's github account, it sends you back to the get\_student handler.
 4. Make a pair of handlers that allows a user to create a new student record.